slatedocs/slate/source/includes/api/_payplan.md

 }
 ```

-This endpoint retrieves a specific payplan.
+This endpoint retrieves a specific recurring.

 ### HTTP Request

-`GET payplans/<PLANID>`
+`GET recurring/<PLANID>`

 ### URL Parameters

 Parameter | Description
 --------- | -----------
-PLANID | The ID of the payplan to retrieve.
+PLANID | The ID of the recurring plan to retrieve.

 ## View All